-Welcome to our second-to-last +CityxChange Newsletter!
+Welcome to our last +CityxChange Newsletter!

 We are excited to share with you everything our partners and cities have been up to over the last six months.
 We’ve been busy testing solutions, hosting/attending events, starting new projects, writing deliverables, and documenting our numerous results.
 As always, give us a follow on LinkedIn and Twitter to stay up-to-date with our project, and be sure to mark your calendars for our Final Event in Trondheim, 3-5 October 2023.